xcixor/my-ride/README.md

 * Open a terminal and navigate to where you want the repo to be downloaded
 * Type git clone 'the url you copied above' and press enter to download
 * Set up a virtual env and install the dependencies in requirements.txt
+* Create two databases, one for testing and another for development
+* Create a .env file and export the following variables
+    * dbname - The name of the database for development
+    * testdb - The name of the database for testing
+    * user - The user of the db
+    * password - The password of db user
+    * host - By default this should be localhost
+    * port - By default this should be 5432
-* Checkout to the branch 158619400-edit-ride
+* Checkout to the branch master
 * Run the run.py file to start the server
-* Make the following requests using postman
+* Make the following requests using postman to see if everything is running fine
 ### endpoints
 |Resource urls                                    | Method     | Description               | Requires token  |
 |-------------------------------------------------|------------|---------------------------|-----------------|